 Katie Gosen arrived to London from Kitchener, Ontario.
 While completing her undergrad at Western, she earned her honours double major Bachelors Degree in Women’s Studies and Sexuality Studies, graduating with several distinctions including receiving the Stuart R. Dunsworth scholarship in Sexuality Studies, and being the recipient of two Western Gold Medals for each of her majors, which set an unprecedented record.

-She is now a second-year law student at Western University, where she is applying her extensive background in community organization by specializing in Criminal Law.
+She is now a third-year law student at Western University, where she is applying her extensive background in community organization by specializing in Criminal Law.
 Katie also volunteers with SafeSpace while working at the Community Legal Services clinic at Western, which she joined in her first year.
 She also works to encourage community building, representation and advocacy for LGBTQ+ students in her role as President of the Western OUTLaws; Katie’s passion for advocacy is informed through phenomenological study which is employed through an intersectional lens.

 Outside of her legal work, Katie enjoys pole dancing, writing, watching classic cinema, and cooking international dishes for her chosen family and partner.